 A potential buyer places an order with a broker for the stock they wish to purchase.
 The broker puts in the order to buy on the appropriate exchange.
 The transaction takes place when someone wants to sell and someone wants to purchase the stock at the same price.
 A purchaser, receives a stock certificate.
 The certificate can be transferred from one owner to another or held by the broker on the investor's behalf.

 Bonds also can be transferred from one owner to another.
 As with stocks, buyers go through brokers and dealers.

 Stocks, bonds, and futures contracts can also be sold in groups as mutual funds.
 Mutual funds employ professional managers to make decisions about what to buy and sell.

-International events: Events around the world, such as changes in currency values, trade barriers, wars, natural disasters, and changes in governments, all change how people think about the value of different investments and about how they should invest in the future.
+- International events: Events around the world, such as changes in currency values, trade barriers, wars, natural disasters, and changes in governments, all change how people think about the value of different investments and how they should invest in the future.